Refining the partition for multifold conic optimization problems: Equivalent optimization problems

 Consequently

 Then, $M^{\top}\calk$ is clearly closed.
-Moreover, since $\Arw^\top Y=0$ implies $\Tr(Y) =0$, when $Y\in \SS^{m+1}_{+}$ the latter yields $Y=0$.
-Hence, all the assumptions of Lemma \ref{mcopos.l5}, and of Lemma \ref{lem:17}, are fulfilled.
-We thus obtain as a consequence of those statements the following result.
+Moreover, since $\Arw^\top Y=0$ implies $\Tr(Y) =0$, when $Y\in \SS^{n+1}_{+}$ the latter yields $Y=0$.
+Hence, all the assumptions of Proposition \ref{mcopos.l5}, and of Theorem \ref{lem:17}, are fulfilled.
+We thus conclude that a second-order program and its respective semidefinite programming representation (given by \eqref{eq:equivArw}) have the same four- and six-partitions.